-Microcredit is the lending of small amounts of money to self-employed people who usually live in conditions of poverty.
-Friendship Bridge believes that for best results in eliminating poverty, microcredit must be combined with education and other social services.
-We call this our Microcredit Plus program, and our Client Continuum reflects our theory of change, which we view through the metaphor of a tree.
-The roots represent the various products and services, or inputs, we provide to our clients, which build a foundation for their path to empowerment.
-The leaves of the tree represent the outcomes clients experience as they grow over time – from Dreamer to Entrepreneur and to Leader.
+Our Client Continuum Strategy reflects our theory of change, which we view through the metaphor of a tree.
+The roots represent the various products and services we provide to our clients which build a foundation for their path to empowerment.
+The leaves of the tree represent the outcomes clients experience as they grow along the Client Continuum over time – on a path to grow from Dreamer to Entrepreneur and to Leader.

-Friendship Bridge’s average loan size is $318 over nine months with a 3% monthly interest rate, and our clients maintain a 98.6% loan repayment rate.
+Friendship Bridge’s average loan size is $318 over nine months with a 3% monthly interest rate, and our clients maintain a 97.7% loan repayment rate.
 To borrow through Friendship Bridge’s Microcredit Plus program, women must first form groups of 7-25 members called Trust Banks.
-Each Trust Bank co-guarantees individual member’s loans and participates in the Non-Formal Education sessions that are part of every monthly loan repayment meeting.
+Each Trust Bank co-guarantees individual member’s loans and the women participate in Non-Formal Education sessions that are part of every monthly loan repayment meeting.

 Trust Banks are an integral part of the Microcredit Plus program.
 They create an empowering environment through the women’s support and encouragement of each other.
 We have found the Trust Bank environment provides our clients with social capital in addition to the financial capital they receive through loans.